Grow Room Ventilation System for Oyster Mushrooms

 Why Mushrooms Need Ventilation

-1. Removing excess CO₂ and humidity – High CO₂ levels can cause elongated, deformed stems, while excessive moisture encourages contamination.
+1. Removing excess CO₂ and humidity: High CO₂ levels lead to "leggy" mushrooms with elongated, deformed stems.

-The necessary airflow depends on the amount of substrate in the grow room, not just air volume per hour.
+💡Required airflow depends on the amount of substrate in the room, not just the room's total volume.

-A centrifugal fan (either a duct fan or snail fan) is used to exchange air.
-The fan size depends on the substrate load:
+A centrifugal fan (either a duct fan or a "snail" blower) is best for air exchange.
+The size depends on your substrate load:

-• For rooms up to 15 tons of substrate – A duct centrifugal or snail fan is sufficient.
+• Up to 15 tons of substrate: A centrifugal duct fan or a small "snail" blower is sufficient.

 air duct for oyster mushroom